Scioto County Court Records

 Online search — Court of Common Pleas:

-The Clerk of Courts provides an online records portal covering criminal, civil, domestic relations, domestic violence, civil protection orders, state tax liens, judgment liens, and Court of Appeals dockets.
-Users can search by:
+The Clerk of Courts offers an online records portal covering criminal, civil, domestic relations, domestic violence, civil protection orders, state tax liens, judgment liens, and Court of Appeals dockets.
+You can search by:

 Results display party information, charge details (including original and amended charges), docket entries, sentencing data, ticket and citation information, case events, and disposition.

-The portal provides informational data only.
-There may be a delay of at least 24 hours between court filings and their appearance online.
-For verified, time-sensitive information, contact the clerk at (740) 355-8218.
+Keep in mind that the portal provides informational data only, and there may be a delay of at least 24 hours between a court filing and its appearance online.
+For verified or time-sensitive information, call the clerk directly at (740) 355-8218.

 Online search — Portsmouth Municipal Court:

-The Portsmouth Municipal Court record search covers criminal, traffic, and civil cases under the court’s jurisdiction.
-Searches can be performed by defendant name, hearing date, case number, ticket number, or filing date.
+The Portsmouth Municipal Court record search covers criminal, traffic, and civil cases under the court's jurisdiction.
+Search by defendant name, hearing date, case number, ticket number, or filing date.
 Results include docket information, defendant and complainant details, hearing schedules, violation descriptions, transaction records, and case dispositions.

 In-person searches:

-Visit either clerk’s office during business hours.
-Non-confidential case files may be inspected at no charge; copies are available for a fee.
+Visit either clerk's office during business hours.
+You can inspect non-confidential case files at no charge; copies are available for a fee.

 Mail requests:

-Written requests should include the case number or party names, a description of the documents needed, payment by check or money order, and a self-addressed stamped envelope.
+Written requests should include the case number or party names, a description of the documents you need, payment by check or money order, and a self-addressed stamped envelope.
 Send requests to the appropriate clerk at the addresses listed below.

 Court contacts: